jbollden/blog-bldn-se/content/about.md

 ## My profile

-**"Agile leader and techie on the PDSA cycle who enjoys coaching and simulated free falls.
-Working as a consultant manager. #agile #pdsa #bodyflight #SogetiLuleå"**
+**"Agile leader and techie on the Sense-and-Respond cycle who enjoys coaching and simulated free falls.
+Working as a consultant manager at #SogetiLuleå."**

 With an evolved ability to structure and lead development related work I'm always in search of sustainable solutions for the customer.
 This I do with catchwords like *simplicity* and *clarity* in mind.